bmeurant/technical-docs/software-architecture/databases/nosql.md

 Most NoSQL databases are designed to be used by developers via simple, API-driven calls.
 The data formats they use, such as JSON in document databases, map directly to the objects and data structures used in modern programming languages.
 This eliminates the "object-relational impedance mismatch"—the complex mapping layer (ORM) often required to translate between the object-oriented world of an application and the relational world of a SQL database.

 ### 5. Replication
-Replication is a cornerstone of NoSQL database architecture, enabling both high availability and read scalability.
+Replication is a cornerstone of NoSQL database architecture, enabling both high availability and read [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].
 Most NoSQL databases have built-in support for automatic replication, where data written to one node (the primary or master) is copied to other nodes (replicas or secondaries).

 This is fundamental to their design for two reasons:
 -   **Availability**: If a node fails, a replica can be automatically promoted to take its place, ensuring the system remains operational.
--   **Read Scalability**: Read requests can be distributed across multiple replicas, increasing the system's overall read throughput.
+-   **Read [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: Read requests can be distributed across multiple replicas, increasing the system's overall read throughput.

 The specific replication models and consistency guarantees vary widely between different NoSQL databases.
 For a detailed explanation of the common models (Master-Slave, Multi-Master), see the main page on [[availability-patterns#Replication-Patterns|Replication Patterns]].